 ABOUT the author

 Hanif Abdurraqib is a poet, essayist, and cultural critic from Columbus, Ohio.
+He is the author of the acclaimed essay collection They Can't Kill Us Until They Kill Us (2017).
 His poetry has been published in Muzzle, Vinyl, PEN American, and various other journals.
 His essays and music criticism has been published in The FADER, Pitchfork, The New York Times, and MTV News, where is a columnist.
 His first full length poetry collection, The Crown Ain't Worth Much, was published in 2016 by Button Poetry.

 Find out more here: abdurraqib.com

 UPCOMING EVENTS WITH HANIF: check out our events page, or his author website.
 (Hanif is a unicorn-level genius, and you do not want to miss him!)
 To schedule an event with Hanif, please email directly to: t (at) beotis (dot) com.